 Today the lure of our planet is not so fascinating as before, with unknowns that have concerned thousands of years solved delicately in the past century.
 Our ancestors would spend hours watching the myriad stars in black night with their raw eyes, depicting ethereal lives with their raw eyes and imagination.
 Now we still observe the same celestial bodies, but by directing robot for resource detection with precise remote control.
 Yet the exploration of space has just started.
 There are still unknowns enticing generations after generations.
 But what if it comes to an end, or a status similar to end like present?
 The day we conquer the world must be both the proudest and the loneliest of all.

+CURIOSITY (AMBITIOUS) STAY INSPIRED GET OTHERS (SUB PARALLEL)